What is our digital learning strategy?

 What happens if my son’s laptop is damaged and away for repair?

-College has a limited number of loan devices available for short-term loan for those boys who have a laptop away for repair.
+College has a limited number of loan Chromebooks available for short-term loan for those boys who have a laptop away for repair.
 The device may not have all the functionality of their usual laptop and availability depends on the course your son is taking.

 How does my son connect to the College network?

 College has an extensive wireless and wired network, covering all classrooms, and being expanded to cover other areas, including dayboy and boarding Houses, as well as external areas around the campus.
 Boys’ connections to the wireless network are monitored and filtered to prevent access to inappropriate sites.
-Connection to the wireless network is a simple process and ICT Services staff can assist when boys have trouble connecting.
+Connection to the wireless network is a simple process and Digital Services staff can assist when boys have trouble connecting.

 Boys in the boarding Houses also have access to College’s wired network.